$331,970Average Value$278Average Price per Sq Ft36Homes For Sale

 Education in the area

-Children in the area attend Emerson Elementary School, which offers a dual language program with an overall Niche grade of C. Next, kids attend Northeast Middle School, which has an overall Niche grade of C-plus.
-Teenagers attend Edison Senior High School, which has an overall Niche grade of C-plus.
+Children in the area can attend Emerson Elementary School, which offers a dual language program with an overall Niche grade of C. They can continue on to Northeast Middle School, which has an overall Niche grade of C-plus.
+Older students can go to Thomas Edison High School, which has an overall Niche grade of C-plus.
 Students can also apply to city-wide magnet schools like FAIR School of the Arts, an interdisciplinary center for aspiring visual and performing artists.

 Northeast Middle School is part of the Minneapolis Public School District.